Policy Number: 106

 B. Amount of Leave

-Generally, employees who are granted FMLA leave are entitled to take a combined total of 12 workweeks of leave for all FMLA-qualifying reasons.
+Generally, employees who are granted FML are entitled to take a combined total of 12 workweeks of leave for all FML-qualifying reasons.

 However, the following exceptions apply to this general rule:

-- Employees who take FMLA leave because of a qualifying exigency caused by a short-notice deployment may use that leave for a period of seven calendar days that begins on the day the military member is notified of an impending call or order to covered active duty.
+- Employees who take FML because of a qualifying exigency caused by a short-notice deployment may use that leave for a period of seven calendar days that begins on the day the military member is notified of an impending call or order to covered active duty.

 - Employees who take leave because of a qualifying exigency caused by rest and recuperation (as defined in this policy) may take up to fifteen calendar days beginning on the date the military member commences each instance of rest and recuperation leave.

 FML may be taken all at once or, in certain circumstances, intermittently or on a reduced leave schedule.